Fritter: Europe

+Netherlands

+An oliebol, literally 'oil ball', is a simple dough ball fried in oil.
+Varieties contain currants or raisins, the so-called 'krentenbol'.
+They are traditionally prepared or bought ready-made specifically to be consumed on New Year's Eve.

 Portugal

 Peixinhos da horta is a traditional dish in Portuguese cuisine.
 The name of the dish is literally translated as "little fish from the vegetable garden", as it resembles small pieces of colorful fish.
 Its preparation involves coating green beans, bell peppers, squash, or other vegetables in a wheat flour batter and deep-frying them.
 It was introduced to Japan by Portuguese sailors in the sixteenth century, where it eventually developed into tempura.

 United Kingdom

 In British fish and chip shops, the fish and chips can be accompanied by "fritters", which means a food item, such as a slice of potato, a pineapple ring, an apple ring or chunks, or mushy peas fried in batter.
 Hence: "potato fritter", "pineapple fritter", "apple fritter", "pea fritter", etc. At home and at school, fritters are also sometimes made with meat, especially Spam and corned beef.

 A fritter roll or roll and fritter is a potato fritter inside a bread roll, served with salt and vinegar.